 Tasha took half the bundle of flowers and sat on her knees.
-Grace held her flowers out in front of her, waving them side to side she looked to Tasha and signalled her to follow suit.
-Confused Tasha put her hand out and waved it side to side.
+Grace held her flowers out in front of her, waving them side to side.
+She looked to Tasha and signaled her to follow suit.
+Confused, Tasha put her hand out and waved it side to side.
 Grace smiled and started to hum a simple tune.
 It felt like it was echoing in the air, and then it didn’t.
-The air felt empty and muted, like Tasha had water in her ears and she struggled to hear anything properly.
-Tasha went to speak but Grace raised a finger to silence her.
+The air felt empty and muted, like Tasha had water in her ears, and she struggled to hear anything properly.
+Tasha went to speak, but Grace raised a finger to silence her.
 Tasha sat in discomfort, despite the soft moss below her was the material she wished was her bed.
 After a couple of minutes, she caught sight of something moving from the corner of her eye.
-Grace nudged Tasha and gestured to her hand, Tasha realised she had stopped moving her hand.
-Grace nudged her again and Tasha started to wave the flowers once more.
-The movement caught her eye again and she looked up to see a bush moving in front of her.
-Keeping her hand moving she watched as the bush shook with an increasing intensity.
+Grace nudged Tasha and gestured to her hand; Tasha realized she had stopped moving her hand.
+Grace nudged her again, and Tasha started to wave the flowers once more.
+The movement caught her eye again, and she looked up to see a bush moving in front of her.
+Keeping her hand moving, she watched as the bush shook with an increasing intensity.
 Her ears seemed to clear right as the sound of snapping branches filled the muted void.
 She watched in sheer disbelief as the bush turned around.
-Out from the sides of the bush two gnarled branches shot outwards, they had a knot of wood that split to create hands.
+Out from the sides of the bush, two gnarled branches shot outwards; they had a knot of wood that split to create hands.
 Then two little glow worms emerged in a dark patch of the bush to give the appearance of eyes.
-The bush shook violently for a moment before it jumped upwards and another set of branches extended downwards to make legs.
+The bush shook violently for a moment before it jumped upwards, and another set of branches extended downwards to make legs.
 Then the bush next to it did the same.
 They trilled and seemed to be bickering between one another as they slowly approached the two women.
-Each one cautiously walking towards the small bundles of flowers.
+Each one cautiously walked towards the small bundles of flowers.
 Steadily outreaching a gnarled hand, they each took the flowers and fed them into the dark parting of their face, just below their eyes.
 A strange chewing noise lasted a moment before they themselves sat down.

 “What?”
 Tasha repeated.

 Grace started to giggle and pulled out a small journal with a drawing of a stone with strange runes carved into them.
-The two sprites looked to one another trilling, hitting one another they pointed in different directions their arms colliding with the thighs of the couple on occasion.
+The two sprites looked at one another, trilling, hitting one another.
+They pointed in different directions, their arms colliding with the thighs of the couple on occasion.

 That is not the part that is confusing me.”
 Tasha said she turned her attention to Grace.
 “How is it possible that these bushes just came alive?”
 She shouted.